-The best way to prepare for the Renaissance STAR test is to enroll your child with the Test Prep Online Renaissance STAR test prep program!
+The best way to prepare for the Renaissance STAR test is to avail of the Test Prep Online Renaissance STAR test prep program.
 This is a surefire method to make sure that your child gets their best foot forward for the test, as well as assures them of their capabilities in academics.

 With Test Prep Online, you can get a free STAR sample test, a full start practice packet, STAR math grade 3 to 4 free practice test, STAR math grades three to four Full PrepPack, STAR reading grade 3 to 4 free practice test, as well as a STAR reading grade 3 to 4 full PrepPack!